Is Risk-Sensitive Reinforcement Learning Properly Resolved?: Related Work

 Risk management in RL towards real-world applications can be roughly divided into two categories, i.e., safe and constrained RL and distributional risk-sensitive RL.
 Safe and constrained RL formulates the risk as some kind of constraint to the policy optimization problem.
 For instance, \citet{achiam2017cpo} proposed a Lagrangian method which provides a theoretical bound on cost function while optimizing the policy; \citet{dalal2018safelayer} built a safe layer to revise the action given by an unconstrained policy; \citet{chow2018lyapunov} used the Lyapunov approach to systematically transform dynamic programming and RL algorithms into their safe counterparts.

 When the form of risks is either too complex or the constraints are hard to be explicitly defined, safe RL algorithms can be challenging to learn.
 In that case, distributional RL provides a way to utilize risk measures upon the return distributions for risk-sensitive learning.
-Among them, \citet{tang2019wcpg} modeled the return distribution via its mean and variance and then learned an actor optimizing the \texttt{CVaR} of the return distribution; \citet{keramati2020cvar} proposed a novel optimistic version of the distributional Bellman operator that moves probability mass from the lower to the upper tail of the return distribution for sample-efficient learning of optimal policies in terms of \texttt{CVaR}; \citep{ma2020dsac} modified SAC~\citep{haarnoja2018sac} with distributional critics and discussed its application to risk-sensitive learning; \citet{urpi2021oraac} proposed their offline risk-averse learning scheme based on IQN~\citep{dabney2018iqn} and BCQ~\citep{fujimoto2019bcq}; \citet{ma2021codac} proposed CODAC, which adapts distributional RL to the offline setting by penalizing the predicted quantiles of the return for out-of-distribution actions; recently, \citep{lim2022distributional} proposed a solution to resolve a similar issue specifically in optimizing policies towards \texttt{CVaR}, yet our TQL is general for any risk measure with theoretical guarantees.
-A more detailed comparison can be referred to \ap{ap:compare}.
-In comparison, our proposed TQL is not only designed for a specific risk measure but is general for all kinds of risk measures.
+Among them, \citet{tang2019wcpg} modeled the return distribution via its mean and variance and then learned an actor optimizing the \texttt{CVaR} of the return distribution; \citet{keramati2020cvar} proposed a novel optimistic version of the distributional Bellman operator that moves probability mass from the lower to the upper tail of the return distribution for sample-efficient learning of optimal policies in terms of \texttt{CVaR}; \citet{ma2020dsac} modified SAC~\citep{haarnoja2018sac} with distributional critics and discussed its application to risk-sensitive learning; \citet{urpi2021oraac} proposed their offline risk-averse learning scheme based on IQN~\citep{dabney2018iqn} and BCQ~\citep{fujimoto2019bcq}; \citet{ma2021codac} proposed CODAC, which adapts distributional RL to the offline setting by penalizing the predicted quantiles of the return for out-of-distribution actions; recently, \citep{lim2022distributional} proposed a solution to resolve a similar issue specifically in optimizing policies towards \texttt{CVaR}, and we note that specifically for \texttt{VaR} and \texttt{CVaR} there are non-distributional solutions with history-dependent statistics \citep{bauerle2011markov,chow2014cvar,chow2015risk} which can guarantee the optimality.
+However, our TQL is different in that it is designed not for a specific risk measure but generally optimal for all kinds of risk measures.
+A more detailed comparison between our work and the most relevant distributional algorithm \citep{lim2022distributional} can be referred to \ap{ap:compare}.

-There are also several works \cite{bauerle2011markov,chow2014cvar,tamar2015policy} utilizing dynamic risk measures as their objective, which considers per-step risk instead of the static (trajectory-wise) risk in this paper.
+Several works \citep{tamar2015policy,bauerle2022markov} utilize dynamic risk measures as their objective, which considers per-step risk instead of the static (trajectory-wise) risk in this paper.
 Dynamic risk has the advantage of time-consistency, but can be hard to estimate practically and short-sighted due to per-step optimization.
-We present a more detailed discussion on dynamic and static risk in \ap{ap:dynamic-vs-static}.
+Entropic risk measures \citep{fei2020entropic,hau2023entropic} can also be optimized efficiently, but they are less commonly applied in practice.
+For completeness, we present a more detailed discussion on dynamic and static risk in \ap{ap:dynamic-vs-static}.